 - The request should be attached to the special compensation payment form in the HR transaction system.

 - must have a current performance appraisal with an accumulative rating above satisfactory and no individual rating below satisfactory.

-The appropriate HR Transaction form for Extra-meritorious pay is Special Compensation Payment - Merit Extra Meritorious.
+The appropriate HR Transaction form for Pay for Exceptional Performance is Special Compensation Payment - Pay for Exceptional Performance.
 A prior approval transaction is no longer required.